 Where it can become challenging for many students is the amount of time they are actually able to get with their high school counselor – given the counselor’s often heavy case load.
 Whalen is the counselor for a little more than 400 Clarkston High School students, and he is responsible not only for college counseling but all other counseling on students’ personal, social and emotional issues – as well as academic scheduling.

 At some schools like the University of Detroit Jesuit High School, where Whalen worked prior to joining the staff at Clarkston High School, college counseling duties are separated from school counseling responsibilities.
 Whalen handled the former during his eight years there.

 “I strictly provided college advice, wrote recommendations, reviewed applications and attended networking events,” he says.
 “I had more time to visit college campuses and attend conferences.”

 The American School Counselor Association recommends an ideal student-to-counselor ratio of 250-to-1.
-However, according to the U.S. Department of Education, in 2009-10, each public school counselor (including elementary and secondary) on average had responsibility for 460 students.
-In Michigan, the ratio was 660-to-1.
+However, according to the the site, in 2020-21 the national average was 415 students for each counselor.
+In Michigan, the ratio is 670-to-1, according to the Michigan Education Association.
 NACAC estimates that under current ratios and time-on-task allotments, students in public schools can expect less than an hour of postsecondary education counseling for the entire school year.

 “At some large public schools, counselors may have 750 students who they’re working with,” notes Beth Fagan, an independent college counselor based in Bloomfield Hills who works with students all over metro Detroit.
 “If you multiply that by all the paperwork, it’s a lot.
 So I work in conjunction with guidance counselors.
 I am another avenue to help facilitate the college application process.”